 The Dark Knight

 Christopher Nolan's second (and best) Batman film, The Dark Knight, is a visual feast.
 Moody night scenes require every bit of black level guile an OLED TV affords, while the neon lighting and slight sepia tone at times give Ambilight a challenge it capably accepts - especially during the 16:9 sections shot originally for the IMAX presentation.
-We've also heard it's coming to 4K UHD Blu-ray in the near future.
-Lovely.
+The 4K Blu-ray version is of particular note.

 The Wizard of Oz

-Check out the Philips 55POS901F OLED TV and other excellent televisions with Ambilight at Philips.co.uk.
+Check out the Philips OLED+984 TV and other excellent televisions with Ambilight at Philips.com.